ChelseaStats/wp-plugin-mu-pdo-database-class.php/README.md

 ##### Why?

-sometimes in a WordPress theme (custom page template) you might want to access other database tables to do something non-wordpressy
+sometimes in a WordPress theme (custom page template) you might want to access other database tables to do something non-wordpressy.

 ##### How?